• Skip to primary navigation

 Kid-friendly- To keep this dish simple, we incorporate some of our kid staples- chicken, cheese and tortillas- and slip in some veggies-onions, peppers, tomatoes and olives.
 This dish truly meets kids and grown-ups in the middle!

-Healthy twist- We put a healthier spin on red chicken enchiladas by using whole wheat tortillas and healthy fillers (onions, green peppers, tomatoes and un-breaded chicken).
+Whole wheat- We changed things up for these enchiladas by using whole wheat tortillas and veggie-packed fillers (onions, green peppers, tomatoes and un-breaded chicken).

 ingredients for enchiladas labeled